What’s a Crime of Moral Turpitude According to U.S. Immigration Law?

 See a Lawyer for a Full Analysis of Whether a Crime Is a CIMT

 This is not an area for self help.
-In fact, the ideal would be to hire two different lawyers when you're first arrested for a crime: both a criminal defense attorney and an immigration attorney.
-The criminal defense attorney will try to negotiate the most advantageous possible plea agreement for you (to avoid trial).
-But the immigration attorney's input can be key in making sure that the crime you plead guilty to (if any) will not be viewed as a CIMT.
+In fact, the ideal would be for you to hire two different lawyers after you're first arrested for a crime: both a criminal defense attorney and an immigration attorney.
+The criminal defense attorney will try to negotiate the most advantageous possible plea agreement for you (possibly to avoid trial).
+But the immigration attorney's input can be key in making sure that the crime you plead guilty to (if any) will not be viewed as a CIMT, or in deciding whether it makes sense to enter a guilty plea at all.
+(See The Basics of a Plea Bargain.)

 Talk to a Lawyer